 We generated a random filtration from a pointcloud sampled from a Poisson point process in $[0, 1]^3$.
 The average number of points is 1000.
 Thus, a random number $k$ is sampled from the Poisson distribution whose parameter is 1000 and $k$ points are uniformly randomly sampled in $[0, 1]^3$.
 An alpha filtration was computed from the generated pointcloud and the condition was judged by HomCloud.
 Here, 10000 trials were carried out.
 Only one filtration had non-trivial torsion; thus, 9999 filtrations had trivial torsion\footnote{ Run-time errors occurred two times in these 10000 trials.
 When an error occurred, we disposed of the input data and retried random sampling.
 The cause of the errors is probably the violation of the general position condition of the randomly generated pointcloud. }.
 In sum, it can be stated that a filtration with non-trivial torsion is possible, but very rare.
 This numerical experiment suggests that there is some mathematical mechanism explaining why a random filtration with non-trivial torsion is quite rare.
 Exploring this further here is beyond the scope of the current paper.

 In contrast \cite{doi:10.1080/10586458.2018.1473821} experimentally showed that torsion subgroups often appeared in random $d$-complex $Y \sim Y_d(n, p)$, introduced by \cite{Linial*2006}.
-We apply our algorithm to random filtrations used in the paper.
-Let $\bar{Y}(n)$ be a simplex on $n$ vertices and $Y_0$ the $(d-1)$-skeleton of $\bar{Y}(n)$. $Y_k$ for $k=1, \ldots, m$ is randomly generated by adding a $d$-simplex to $Y_{k-1}$.
+We apply our algorithm to random filtrations used in that paper.
+Let $\bar{Y}(n)$ be a simplex on $n$ vertices and let $Y_0$ be the $(d-1)$-skeleton of $\bar{Y}(n)$. $Y_k$ for $k=1, \ldots, m$ is randomly generated by adding a $d$-simplex to $Y_{k-1}$.
 The $d$-simplex is uniformly randomly sampled from all $d$-simplices in $\bar{Y}(n) \backslash Y_{k-1}$.
 We apply the algorithm to the filtration $Y_0 \subset Y_1 \subset \cdots \subset Y_m$.
 We used $d=2, n=75, m=5000$.
 The number of random flirtations was 10000.
 In the experiment we found that all 10000 random filtrations have non-trivial torsion.

 The above two experiments are contrasting.
-We expect that the difference comes from the dimension of the space.
-In the first experiment a filtration is embedded in $\R^3$ and in the second experiment $\bar{Y}(75)$ can be embedded in $\R^{74}$.
-The above experiments suggest that a random filtration embedded in a higher dimensional space has more non-trivial torsion subgroups in the relative homology groups than a filtration embedded in a lower dimensional space.
-Exploring the problem further here is also beyond the scope of the current paper.
+We expect that the difference emanates from the dimension of the space.
+In the first experiment, a filtration is embedded in $\R^3$ and in the second experiment $\bar{Y}(75)$ can be embedded in $\R^{74}$.
+The experiments suggest that a random filtration embedded in a higher dimensional space has more non-trivial torsion subgroups in the relative homology groups than a filtration embedded in a lower dimensional space.

+To further investigate the relationship between the dimension of the space and the non-trivial torsion, we numerically experimented on random Vietoris-Rips filtrations.
+Vietoris-Rips filtrations were used since it is difficult to construct an alpha filtration of a pointcloud in a high-dimensional space.
+In one trial of the experiment, 1000 points are uniformly randomly sampled in $\R^n$ and we judged the existence or non-existence of non-trivial torsion subgroup in the 1st persistent homology of the Vietoris-Rips filtration of the pointcloud using our algorithm.
+To reduce the cost of computation we take the threshold of maximum edge length.
+The threshold is statistically determined to averagely include 166500 edges (1/6 edges of all edges of 999-simplex) in the filtration.
+We determined the threshold rule by considering the limitation of our computer resource.
+We performed 1000 trials for each $n$ and counted frequencies for the non-trivial torsion subgroup.

+Table \ref{tab:dim_freq} and Fig.~\ref{fig:dim_freq} show the frequencies for $n = 3, 4, \ldots, 40$.
+We also experimented with larger thresholds to examine the validity of the threshold rule and the results were consistent with the 1/6 rule experiments.
+The results show that the frequency appears to monotonically increase with $n$ and the speed of increase becomes slower as $n$ increases.

-Anyway, the experiment also suggests that we do not need to be concerned about the coefficient field in most cases if the space is $\R^3$.
+Overall, the experiment also suggests that we do not need to be concerned about the coefficient field in most cases if the space is $\R^3$.
 Thus, if there are concerns about the field choice problem in future research contexts, our proposed algorithm would be helpful.